Caterer, Meet The Mother of the Bride!

 Posted on 14th of April, 2010 by Lévana

 I was a caterer many years, and catered countless simchas.
-When my time came to plan for my children’s wedding and be a plain-clothes customer, I had a “choice” between striking fear in the hearts of those caterers and bullying them around, and writing up for them the very golden rules I had used all my life, and making sure they play by the rules.
+When my time came to plan for my children’s wedding and be a plain-clothes customer, Mother of the Bride, I had a “choice” between striking fear in the hearts of those caterers and bullying them around, and writing up for them the very golden rules I had used all my life, and making sure they play by the rules.
 Needless to say, I chose the latter.
 I just can’t tell you how many people have sent this letter to their own caterers: It has become a veritable template!
 My single meeting with the caterer lasted about 30 minutes for each of my three children’s wedding, plus signing this guide.
+Consider this guide the mother of the bride’s survival guide!
 Done deal!
 So, here comes!

 It was a pleasure meeting you last night.
 I really look forward to celebrating our simcha at your place.
 I believe my husband has just mailed you a deposit for the date we agreed on, etc….

 Years of working in the food business have taught me that some small details, while not encroaching in the least on our time or effort or budget, go a very long way towards upgrading any affair.
 In fact this is precisely my life work!
 It might sound a little quirky to you at first, but when you see the difference it makes you might want to use my personal guidelines for other lucky people, as many other caterers have.
-I assure you that once you have agreed to these very simple but absolutely strict rules, you will find me a very easy customer!
+I assure you that once you have agreed to these very simple but absolutely strict rules, you will find me a very easy customer, and a very poised mother of the bride.
 We don’t even need to schedule another meeting!

 I have put my recommendations in no particular order.